Crumbs Bake Shop

-Crumbs Bake Shop is a bakery chain headquartered in New York City.
+Crumbs Bake Shop is an online store and a former bakery chain headquartered in New York City.
 Founded in 2003 as a small mom-and-pop style bakery on the Upper West Side of Manhattan by Mia & Jason Bauer, the company expanded to 79 locations in ten states (New York, Illinois, Virginia, Connecticut, New Hampshire, Massachusetts, New Jersey, Rhode Island, Maryland, and California) and Washington, D.C.

 Crumbs was the largest cupcake chain in the United States.
 It produced more than 50 varieties of gourmet cupcakes.
 Crumbs reopened on October 14, 2014 at its Broadway location in New York and other locations after a three-month shutdown, and then closed all of its reopened stores permanently in December 2016.
-The brand is now an online store.
+The brand is currently operating as an online store.

 Partnerships

 On August 6, 2012, the company announced a partnership with Starbucks to serve their brand of coffees, teas, and other assorted beverages.
 The partnership ended in September 2013 due to a sharp decrease in sales and customer satisfaction.

 On May 15, 2013, the company announced it had partnered with chef and restaurateur David Burke to begin marketing a new line of gourmet sandwiches and salads to be sold at select Crumbs locations.
 This partnership ended roughly a month later due to poor sales.

 On September 13, 2013, the company announced the planned opening of their first ever gluten-free store in lower Manhattan.
 Crumbs Gluten Free featured the same cupcakes, cookies, brownies and pastries that the brand is known for in gluten-free versions.

 On February 4, 2014, the company announced a partnership with Pelican Bay Ltd. to create a line of At-Home kits, including Crumbs Cupcake mixes, hot chocolate kits, cupcake-in-a-mug kits and "Colossal" cupcake kits.
 The line was sold at club and craft stores across the country.

 The company shut the doors for customers on December 19, 2016.